TheGoodlike13/liberty_or_death/README.md

 1. 'index.html' which will map onto the context root.
 All it will do it redirect to your servlet via '<body onload="window.location.assign('/home')"/>' ('home' here refers to servlet location).
-2. Two HTML pages for login form & failure to login.
-3. An '.xhtml' page (java faces) for login success.
-4. In 'WEB-INF' directory, 'web.xml' which defines 'servlet', 'servlet-mapping', 'security-role' and 'security-constraint'.
-The first two can be basic, but the role must match the one in 'server.xml' and must be used in constraint for '.jsf' file equivalent to the '.xhtml' file.
+2. Three HTML pages: login form, success (optional) and failure.
+3. In 'WEB-INF/web.xml' which defines 'security-role'and 'security-constraint'.
+The role must match the one in 'server.xml'.
+It must also be used to constrain '/home' (wherever your servlet is).

 In source:

-1. Servlet with mapping from 'index.html' redirect.
+1. Servlet with mapping from the redirect in 'index.html'.
 2. Annotated with @FormAuthenticationMechanismDefinition, which is configured with
 @LoginToContinue, which is configured with login & error pages from web directory.
-3. On GET, redirect to '.jsf'.
+3. On GET, redirect to success page.
+Or do whatever.
+Success page with logout is convenient though.

 #### Auth in this project

-The most surprising parts of this are the requirement for faces.
-On second thought, perhaps it is only required due to security configuration...
-Let's investigate that.
+With faces gone, the primary issue is finding the 'web' folder configuration.
+I suppose I'm also not sure why we can't have '/' secured, but if it doesn't work, it doesn't work.

+I also guess we could use the default: 'src/main/liberty/webapp', but that would break my project structure.
+Plus, if we can configure away 'config' directory, surely we can also do the same for web?